gradle/gradle/design-docs/managed-component-model.md

 The rest TBD

-# Milestone 2: Software model uses managed collections
+# Milestone 2: Configuration of key parts of the software model is deferred until required

 This milestone changes the software model to introduce 'managed map' types instead of `DomainObjectSet`.

-- Collection of `LanguageSourceSet` should allow any `LanguageSourceSet` type registered using a `@LanguageType` rule to be added.
+- The property `ComponentSpec.sources`, a collection of `LanguageSourceSet`, should allow any `LanguageSourceSet` type registered using a `@LanguageType` rule to be added.
-- Collection of `BinarySpec` should allow any `BinarySpec` type registered using a `@BinaryType` rule to be added.
+- The property `ComponentSpec.binaries`, a collection of `BinarySpec`, should allow any `BinarySpec` type registered using a `@BinaryType` rule to be added.
-- Collection of `Task` should allow any `Task` implementation to be added.
+- The property `BinarySpec.tasks`, a collection of `Task`, should allow any `Task` implementation to be added.

 At the completion of this milestone, it should be possible to write 'before-each', 'after-each', 'all with type' etc rules for the source sets and binaries of a component, and the tasks of these things.
+These rules will be executed as required.

 ## Implementation